 - Prefer subtle animations if you’re to do animations at all; they’re distracting and never as cool as you think they are.

-So I went ahead and redid the theme – again just in code – with these guidelines in mind and created something that I hope is a bit less offensive.
+So I went ahead and redid the theme – again just in code – with these guidelines in mind and created something that I hope is a bit less offensive1.
 The idea was to put full focus on the content, the posts, and other self-promotional items to bottom; I also kept many of the page layouts and UI, to try to avoid the “redesign for the sake of redesign” trap.
-This time around, my code is checked into Github, but honestly it’s not very interesting.
+This time around, my code is checked into Github, but honestly it’s not very interesting2.

 I think it turned out alright, if a bit plain.
 Think of it as elevating the content.